thymeleaf/thymeleaf-docs/docs/tutorials/3.0/usingthymeleaf.md

 <p>The message is "This is &lt;b&gt;great!&lt;/b&gt;"</p>
 ```

-Note that **text inlining is active by default** in the body of every tag in our markup –not the tags
+Note that **text inlining is active by default** in the body of every tag in our
-themselves–, so there is nothing we need to do to to enable it.
+markup –- not the tags themselves -–, so there is nothing we need to do to to
+enable it.

-###Inlining vs natural templates
+### Inlining vs natural templates

-So now, especially if you come from other template engines in which this way of
+If you come from other template engines in which this way of outputting text is
-outputting text is the usual thing, you might be asking: _Why aren't we doing
-this from the beginning?
+the norm, you might be asking: _Why aren't we doing this from the beginning?
 It's less code than all those_ `th:text` _attributes!_

 Well, be careful there, because although you might find inlining quite
 interesting, you should always remember that inlined expressions will be